sll00/memlayer-proxy/docs/providers/ollama.md

 ## Overview

 Ollama enables you to run LLMs locally on your machine, providing complete privacy and zero API costs.
-MemLayer's Ollama wrapper adds persistent memory capabilities to any Ollama-supported model.
+Memlayer's Ollama wrapper adds persistent memory capabilities to any Ollama-supported model.

 **Key Benefits:**
 - ✅ Fully offline operation (no internet required)